kubecost/docs/aws-out-of-cluster.md

 [https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/setting-up-athena.html#use-athena-cf](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/setting-up-athena.html#use-athena-cf)

-## Step 5: Give Kubecost access to Athena table
+## Step 5: Give Kubecost access

-You’ll either need to 1) create an access key with the following IAM permission or 2) create the instance that Kubecost runs on with the following IAM permission.
+To access billing data in Athena tables and to enable other Kubecost functionality you have two options: 1) create an access key with the following IAM permissions or 2) create the instance that Kubecost runs on with these IAM permissions.
 We recommend [kiam](https://github.com/uswitch/kiam) as a solution for adding IAM credentials to the instance.

 ```